LOADING

 The True Benefit of Web Accessibility

 Taking on a strategy that works to improve inclusivity ties is why you started your business in the first place.
-You want to maximize the value you bring to the world, so you really can’t ignore users that would love to interact with your business and benefit from that value.
+You want to maximize the value you bring to the world, so you can’t ignore users who would love to interact with your business and benefit from that value.

-In short, as soon as you possibly can, you should seek out a platform that will make the necessary changes to your site so that it’s accessible.
+In short, as soon as you possibly can, you should seek out a platform that will make the necessary changes to your site to be accessible.
 It would help if you did not take this internally because it will be a significant expense and time commitment.
-The benefits you will receive are increased traffic (possibly by up to 25%!), a more user-friendly website, safety from lawsuits stemming from growing regulations, an improved brand image, and, most importantly, more sales from customers who never would have interacted with your site before.
+The benefits you will receive are increased traffic (possibly up to 25%!), a more user-friendly website, safety from lawsuits stemming from growing regulations, an improved brand image, and, most importantly, more sales from customers who never would have interacted with your site.
 It just makes sense to pursue web accessibility.

 Eula Boone